01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 ## Correction

-To validate the exercice, you should have done these two steps in that order:
+To validate the exercise, you should have done these two steps in that order:
 - Convert the numerical columns to `float`

     ```